Skip to main content

 • The student behavior in a section of a residence hall is judged to be disruptive to the community; all or some students may be relocated to restore order.

-Vacating at the End of the Summer Session, Release Date, or College Withdrawal
+Vacating at the End of the Summer Session, Release Date, or University Withdrawal

 Students are required to vacate, return all keys to a Residence Life and Housing in-hall staff member, remove all personal belongings from residence hall space and complete move-out obligations (see below) within 24 hours of completing their last final examination or by the scheduled closing time, whichever comes first.
 At the conclusion of the license period, students must remove all personal belongings from the residence hall space and return all keys by the designated time.